Mildenhall Treasure: Spoons

-The remaining objects in the Mildenhall assemblage are all small eating utensils; five round-bowled ladles or spoons, and eight long-handled spoons of the common late-Roman cochlear type.
+The remaining objects in the Mildenhall assemblage are all small eating utensils; five round-bowled ladles or spoons, and eight long-handled spoons of the common, late-Roman cochlear type.
 The round 'ladles' have zoomorphic handles cast in the form of dolphins.
-There is a comparable piece in the Traprain treasure, and there are two sets each of ten ladles of this type, though not with zoomorphic handles, in the Hoxne hoard.
+There is a comparable piece in the Traprain treasure, and there are two sets each of ten ladles of this type (although not with zoomorphic handles) in the Hoxne hoard.
 Only four handles survive from the Mildenhall ladles, and one of those is broken and incomplete.
 Because handles and bowls were soldered together in antiquity and had separated during burial, it is not certain which handle belongs to which bowl.
 In theory, if each component bowl and each handle were from a different utensil, there could have been as many as 9 ladles originally.
-In practice, it seems more likely that the handles and bowls present all belong together, and the group has therefore been reconstructed as five ladles, combining the existing handles and bowls.
+In practice, it seems more likely that the handles and bowls all belong together; the group has therefore been reconstructed as five ladles, combining the existing handles and bowls.